syncfusion-content/ej2-react-docs/ej2-react/grid/connecting-to-adaptors/web-method-adaptor.md

 # Remote Data Binding with Custom REST API using WebMethod

-The `WebMethodAdaptor` in [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) facilitates data binding from remote services using web methods.
+The `WebMethodAdaptor` in Syncfusion<sup style="font-size:70%">&reg;</sup> [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) facilitates data binding from remote services using web methods.
 This powerful feature enables efficient communication between the client-side application and the server.
 The `WebMethodAdaptor`, like the `URLAdaptor`, sends query parameters encapsulated within an object named `value`.
 Within this `value` object, various datamanager properties such as `requiresCounts`, `skip`, `take`, `sorted`, and `where` queries are included.

 ![Webmethod Adaptor](../images/web-method-adaptor-value.png)